-Once downstairs you are approached by a suave looking guy in an Armani suit holding a bunch of papers (probably a lawyer!) and he doesn’t have an umbrella.
+Once downstairs you are approached by a suave looking guy in an Armani suit holding a bunch of papers (probably a lawyer!), and he doesn’t have an umbrella.

-Without a moments hesitation you say “Yes, you can have it for $30” and he happily agrees.
+Without a moment’s hesitation, you say ‘Yes, you can have it for $30’ and he happily agrees.

 You have just sold something you don’t own and there is a chance Krystal (the original owner) is going to get upset.